nikhilshinde0909/LncRAnalyzer-Docker/README.md

     LncRAnalyzer bpipe run -n 16 /pipeline/LncRAnalyzer/Main.groovy /pipeline/data.txt
 ```

-## Thanks for using LncRAnalyzer !!
+## Thanks for using LncRAnalyzer docker version !!

 ## Peformace
 The performance of coding potential prediction using CPAT, CPC2, RNAsamba and FEELnc was estimated with 50 RNA-Seq accessions of sorghum cultivar PR22 from past studies [https://doi.org/10.1186/s12864-019-5734-x]